rackerlabs/python-api-challenge/README.md

 # Setup
 Within the repo you will find a docker-compose.yaml file.
 If you're familiar with docker and docker-compose, great!
 You can get started by simply running docker-compose up and that will create an API and Postgres container for you.

 If you are not familiar with those tools, feel free to setup whatever environment you are comfortable working within.
 At the very least you will need a Python environment to run your API and a SQL database.
 There is a todo_schema.sql file that will create a basic table and sequence to get you started.
-To run the API, simply run go run main.go.
+To run the API, simply run `uwsgi uwsgi.ini --py-auto-reload 1 --worker-reload-mercy 5`.
 You will need a few variables within the app, so please make sure those are provided.

-Environment Variables
+Environment Variables:
 - DB_USER
 - DB_PASSWORD
 - DB_NAME